sinch/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-push-notifications.md

 > ❗️
 >
 > If your application assumes frequent change of users (logging in and out), it's imperative to unregister device via `SinchClient.unregisterManagedPush()` or, better, using `UserController.unregisterPushToken()` on each log out to guarantee that a new user won't receive incoming calls intended to the previous one.

+## GCM to FCM Migration

+Sinch SDK moved from deprecated _Google Cloud Messaging_ (GCM) to its most up-to-date and Google-recommended version _Firebase Cloud Messaging_ (FCM), which requires client app to be modified in accordance with the Google’s official [GCM to FCM migration guide](https://developers.google.com/cloud-messaging/android/android-migrate-fcm)